Old California porcelain enamel traffic signs

 1934 ACSC and CSAA erect black and white State route shields on State highways.
 The new sign is in the shape of a miner's spade and displays a grizzly bear from the State flag.
 Often called a "bear shield".

-1935 Governor Rolph vetos legislation designed to prohibit ACSC and CSAA from placing their signs on State highways.
+1935 Governor James Rolph vetos legislation designed to prohibit ACSC and CSAA from placing their signs on State highways.
 ACSC and CSAA continue signing and agree to include only club logo on new signs.

 1937 CSAA has erected 135,000 signs in Northern and Central California.

 The State Division of Highways (DOH) begins signing on State highways.
+Signs are still porcelain enamel on steel, the DOH logo is now included on the signs.

 1956 ACSC ceases erecting signs after 50 years.